sethen/rocket-science/README.md

 You can find all of these implementations at [./src/algorithms](./src/algorithms)

+## Traversal
+You can find all of the implementations of **Traversal** at [./src/algorithms/traversal](./src/algorithms/traversal)

+**Traversal** refers to the process of visiting all the nodes or elements in a data structure, such as a tree or graph, in a systematic way.
+The goal is to access or process each element exactly once.

-## Traversal DFS
+## DFS
-You can find all of these implementations at [./src/algorithms/traversal/dfs](./src/algorithms/traversal/dfs)
+You can find all of the implementations **DFS** at [./src/algorithms/traversal/dfs](./src/algorithms/traversal/dfs)

-Depth-First Search (DFS) is a graph or tree traversal algorithm that explores as far down a branch as possible before backtracking.
+**Depth-First Search or DFS** is a graph or tree traversal algorithm that explores as far down a branch as possible before backtracking.
 It starts at a source node and explores each branch of the graph or tree by visiting child nodes recursively or using a stack for the iterative version.

 ## Preorder
-You can find the implementation of Traversal Depth First Search Preorder at [./src/algorithms/traversal/dfs/preorder](./src/algorithms/traversal/dfs/preorder/index.ts)
+You can find the implementation of **Preorder** at [./src/algorithms/traversal/dfs/preorder](./src/algorithms/traversal/dfs/preorder/index.ts)

-Pre-order Depth-First Search (DFS) is a tree traversal technique where you visit nodes in a specific order: first the current node, then its left subtree, followed by its right subtree.
-This traversal explores the entire left branch before moving to the right branch -- `node` -> `left` -> `right`.
+**Preorder**  is a DFS tree traversal technique where you visit nodes in a specific order: first the current node, then its left subtree, followed by its right subtree (`node` -> `left` -> `right`).
+This traversal explores the entire left branch before moving to the right branch.

 ### Steps
 For the binary tree: